SVG paths for canvas

 context.rotate()

-The next number are used as the argument - tf
+The next number is used as the argument - tf

 context.transform()